Request Books for a Friend oR Loved One

 Prison Book Program now has an online book request form where you can request books on behalf of your loved one.

 Currently, we serve federal facilities in all 50 states.
-As of February 2023, the only state facilities we do not serve are in Michigan and Texas.
-We are gradually seeking to become an authorized vendor in California state facilities on a request-by-request basis.
+As of July 2024, the only state facilities we do not serve are in Michigan, Texas, and California.

 Even if we serve your jurisdiction, there are always individual facilities that simply will not accept books from our program.